A Closer Look at Venous Ulcers

 How we treat venous ulcers

-At Dallas Vein Institute, our primary goal for treating venous ulcers is to keep them infection-free while also resolving the edema at the site.
+At Texas Vascular Institute, our primary goal for treating venous ulcers is to keep them infection-free while also resolving the edema at the site.
 We may use debridement — scraping of dead tissue and surface contamination to remove it — so the ulcer can heal.

 Generally, you’ll only need oral antibiotics if tissue surrounding the ulcer is also infected.
 We ask you to keep the wound environment moist, changing dressings as infrequently as possible since that removes healthy cells, too.